Bruce and Beatrice Blackmar Gould Correspondence

 - Bruce and Beatrice Blackmar Gould Correspondence

-- Bruce and Beatrice Blackmar Gould were co-editors at Ladies Home Journal.
+- Bruce and Beatrice Blackmar Gould were co-editors at the Ladies' Home Journal in the mid 20th century.
 Bruce Gould also worked with the Saturday Evening Post.
-Their correspondence includes letters between Bruce and Beatrice about their co-editorship and co-authorship, letters with writers for the Ladies Home Journal, and letters from actresses about the Ladies Home Journal.
-Also included is a collection of letters about Marion Crawford’s book The Little Princesses, a few of Beatrice’s speeches, and miscellaneous printed matter.
+Their correspondence includes letters between Bruce and Beatrice about their co-editorship and co-authorship, letters with writers for the Ladies' Home Journal, and letters from actresses about the Ladies' Home Journal.
+Also included is a collection of letters about Marion Crawford's book The Little Princesses, some of Beatrice’s speeches, speeches by others, and printed matter.

 - 14 boxes

 - Call number:

 - Princeton University.
 Library.
 Dept. of Rare Books and

 - Language(s) of materials:

 - Storage note: